twentythirty/PillarToken/README.md

 1) PillarPreSale - in development
 2) PillarToken - deployed in kovan test net
 3) TeamAllocation - in development
+4) PresaleIcedWallet - in development
+5) PillarFutureSaleWallet - in development

 ## Dependencies